SmollChungus/KLE_To_EAGLE/readme.md

 # KLE to Eagle PCB converter

-python based converting tool to directly generate the scaffold for an EAGLE schematic + board
+Python based tool to directly generate the scaffold for an EAGLE schematic + board

 ## To Do: